-An FSA lets you set money aside for eligible expenses before taxes are taken from your paycheck.
+An FSA lets you set money aside for eligible healthcare and dependent day care expenses before taxes are taken from your paycheck.
 This means the amount of income you pay taxes on is reduced, and, as a result, you save money.

-Let's assume "Sue" earns \$35,000 a year and has \$1,500 in eligible expenses.
-The example below illustrates what she will pay with an FSA and without an FSA.
-As you can see, Sue saved \$490 by enrolling in her FSA!
+Let's look at how much the average State of Maryland employee saves with an FSA.
+This example below illustrates what your coworkers saved with an FSA last year.